-TOSHIBA Leading Innovation >>

-Links with business Alongside our collaboration with the University of Nottingham, NUAST has developed a range of employer partnerships.
-These partnerships range from local to multi-national companies who require young people with the academic and high level interpersonal skills that will enable their businesses to thrive.
+Links with business

+Alongside our collaboration with the University of Nottingham, NUAST has developed a range of employer partnerships.

+These partnerships range from local to multinational companies who require young people with the academic and high level interpersonal skills that will enable their businesses to thrive.

 Our partners are lending support via an employer-led curriculum, which includes workshops, educational visits, professional speakers, mentoring, sponsorship and master classes.

 This range of opportunities allows NUAST students to develop the enterprise and employability skills which are needed for entry into university or the world of work.

-Our range of employer partners include Siemens, Toshiba, Rolls-Royce, Natgraph, Swiftool Precision Engineering, SMS Electronics, Experian, Esendex, MediCity, Greene Tweed, Far Composites, Autodesk and many more.
-Links with the University of Nottingham One of the things that makes studying at NUAST such a unique experience is our collaboration with the University of Nottingham.
-Throughout the academic year, NUAST students are regular visitors to the University of Nottingham's world-class facilities.
+Our range of employer partners include Rolls-Royce, Siemens, Natgraph, Swiftool Precision Engineering, Ideagen, Experian, Esendex, MediCity, Greene Tweed, Far Composites, Autodesk and many more.

+Links with the University of Nottingham

+One of the things that makes studying at NUAST such a unique experience is our collaboration with the University of Nottingham.

+Prior to COVID-19 restrictions, NUAST students were regular visitors to the University of Nottingham's world-class facilities and this is something we are building back as we return to normal.
 These visits provide our students with the opportunity to develop curriculum knowledge and understanding.

 The university supports enrichment at NUAST through a programme of events that includes post-18 options workshops, study skills and revision workshops, UCAS application workshops (personal statements, interview skills, additional admissions tests, Student Finance etc.).

+Developing STEM education at NUAST

-Developing STEM Education At NUAST, we work closely with the local community and share our resources and expertise with all those who can benefit from them.
+We work closely with the local community and share our resources and expertise with all those who can benefit from them.
 We are leading work locally to inspire students to study and build careers in Science, Technology, Engineering and Mathematics (STEM).
-Our students are actively encouraged to act as STEM ambassadors to promote STEM to students across the range of city and county schools.
-The events will be part of a long-term programme of activities designed to ensure that students from NUAST and the city more widely are aware of the opportunities presented by a career that makes use of the STEM subjects.
+Our students are actively encouraged to act as STEM ambassadors to younger students, whether that be in our school or others across the county.

+Most importantly, we aim to give students access to a range of guest speakers, employers and companies who actively promote STEM opportunities and who, in may cases, want to employ talented young students such as ours.
+However, it should not be assumed that NUAST focuses only on STEM subjects; we give equal weight to providing opportunities in our non-STEM subjects such as Law, History or business.

-Careers in STEM Why will NUAST's scientists and engineers be ready for an ever-changing world?
+Careers in STEM

+Why will NUAST's scientists and engineers be ready for an ever-changing world?

-Creativity and Innovation British scientists, engineers and computer scientists have contributed to many major inventions and discoveries in the last 100 years:
+Creativity and Innovation

+British scientists, engineers and computer scientists have contributed to many major inventions and discoveries in the last 100 years: